Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Many companies donate more than just money to nonprofits.
 Some also provide in-kind donations, which means goods or services.
 To give you an example, a company might donate computers, consulting services, or even food to organizations.

-In-kind donations not only benefit nonprofits, but they also give companies a sense of pride in helping a worthy cause.
+In-kind donations not only benefit nonprofits but also give companies a sense of pride in helping a worthy cause.

 Now that we’ve answered the most common matching gift questions, you should have a deeper understanding of what matching gifts are.
-You can now start encouraging matching gifts from your supporters and watch your donation revenue increase exponentially.
+You can now start encouraging participation from your supporters and watch as your donation revenue increases exponentially.

-If you need some additional information about matching gifts before you get started with them, we’ve compiled some helpful resources below:
+If you need some additional information about matching gifts before you get started, we’ve compiled some helpful resources below:

 - Corporate Matching Gift Programs: Understanding the Basics.
 Learn the ins and outs of matching gift programs with this guide from Double the Donation.

 - How to Promote Matching Gifts: Reimagining Your Google Ads.
 Want to maximize the donation revenue you receive from matching gifts?
-Promote matching gifts using Google Ads with the help of this article.
+Promote matching gifts using Google Ads.

 - Matching Gifts: A Q&A Guide for Nonprofit Organizations.
 If you’re interested in learning even more about matching gift programs, check out this guide from re:Charity.